 The EPBC Act is ineffective.
 It does not enable the Commonwealth to play its role in protecting and conserving environmental matters that are important for the nation.
-It is not fit to address current, let alone future environmental challenges.
+It is not fit to address current or future environmental challenges.

-Fundamental reform of national environmental law is required, and legally enforceable National Environmental Standards should be the foundation.
+Fundamental reform of national environmental law is required, and new, legally enforceable National Environmental Standards should be the foundation.
 Standards should be granular and measurable, providing flexibility for development, without compromising environmental sustainability.

 National Environmental Standards should be regulatory instruments.
-The Commonwealth should make National Environmental Standards, in consultation with stakeholders, including the States and Territories.
-The law must require the Standard to be applied, unless the decision maker can demonstrate that the public interest and the national interest is best served otherwise.
+The Commonwealth should make National Environmental Standards, in consultation with stakeholders, including the states and territories.
+The law must require the Standards to be applied, unless the decision-maker can demonstrate that the public interest and the national interest is best served otherwise.

-Precise, quantitative standards, underpinned by quality data and information, will support faster and lower cost assessments and approvals, including the capacity to automate consideration and approval of low risk proposals.
+Precise, quantitative standards, underpinned by quality data and information, will support faster and lower-cost assessments and approvals, including the capacity to automate consideration and approval of low-risk proposals.

 The EPBC Act has failed to fulfil its objectives as they relate to Indigenous Australians.
-Indigenous Australians' Traditional Knowledge and views are not fully valued in decision making, and the Act does not meet the aspirations of Traditional Owners for managing their land.
-A specific Standard for best practice Indigenous engagement is needed to ensure that Indigenous Australians that speak for, and have Traditional Knowledge of, Country have had the proper opportunity to contribute to decision-making.
+Indigenous Australians' traditional knowledge and views are not fully valued in decision-making, and the Act does not meet the aspirations of Traditional Owners for managing their land.
+A specific Standard for best practice Indigenous engagement is needed to ensure that Indigenous Australians that speak for, and have traditional knowledge of, Country have had the proper opportunity to contribute to decision-making.

 Indigenous Australians seek, and are entitled to expect, stronger national-level protection of their cultural heritage.
-The suite of national level laws that protect Indigenous cultural heritage in Australia needs comprehensive review.
+The suite of national-level laws that protect Indigenous cultural heritage in Australia needs comprehensive review.
 Cultural heritage protections must work effectively with the development assessment and approval processes of the EPBC Act.

-There is duplication between the EPBC Act and state and territory regulatory frameworks for development assessment and approval.
-While efforts have been made to harmonise and streamline with the states and territories, this has not gone far enough.
+Duplication exists between the EPBC Act and state and territory regulatory frameworks for development assessment and approval.
+Efforts have been made to harmonise and streamline with the states and territories, but these efforts have not gone far enough.